-The amount of alimony or maintenance is mutually decided and agreed upon by both the husband and the wife.
-This specific amount is decided keeping a few factors in mind:
+The amount of alimony or maintenance is mutually decided and agreed upon by both spouses.
+This specific amount is decided after considering factors such as:

-- A requirement of maintenance for the wife
+- A requirement of maintenance for the one receiving the support

 - Maintenance as well as educational expenses of the child

-10. How long does it take to obtain a divorce by mutual consent?
+10. How long does it take to obtain an uncontested divorce?

-The minimum time to obtain a divorce by mutual consent is one month if your uncontested divorce attorney can convince the court to set aside the cooling period.
-Otherwise, it can take from as long as 6 months to 18 months from the date of hearing of the case, provided that no party withdraws their petition during the said period.
+The minimum time to obtain a no-contest divorce can range from six weeks to 12 months if your uncontested divorce attorney can convince the court to set aside the cooling period.
+Otherwise, it can take anywhere between 6 and 18 months from the date of hearing of the case, provided that no party withdraws their petition during the said period.

 11. Can any one party withdraw their petition to divorce the other?

 Yes, any one party can withdraw their petition of divorce during the cooling-off period provided by the court.
 Withdrawal can be done by filing an application in the same court where the decree of divorce had been filed.